Complex Adaptive Systems -

 'mind your own business'

-2008 Financial Crisis reinvents the polarised beliefs about business & markets as the nationalised banks are rescued from bankruptcy AND private business is instructed to create the jobs ...
+2008 Financial Crisis reinvents the polarised beliefs about business & markets as the nationalised banks are rescued from bankruptcy AND private businesses are instructed to create the jobs ... ?

-The Wealth Machine - here is a 'PowerPoint' presentation describing how the machine works and why it works ... this material was originally put together for a business appreciation course for first line managers during the 1980s ... still relevant & necessary for business students?
+The Wealth Machine - a PowerPoint presentation describing how the machine works and why it works ... this material was originally put together for a business appreciation course for first line managers during the 1980s ... still relevant & necessary for business students?